Gasiek/forging-minigame/README.md

 - **Editor Testing:**
   - Use Unity’s Play mode to test the drag-and-drop functionality, crafting processes, and quest progression.

+- **Testing in Web Browser:**
+  - You can also play the game preview on WebGL build https://gasiek.github.io/portfolio/forge-minigame/.

 - **Modularity:**
   - Machines can be added or modified without altering the core inventory or quest systems.